B.2.f. Residential Life Policies

 - Community Service

-Middlebury officials may enter a student dormitory room to perform a community service: e.g., to turn off an unattended alarm clock or radio, to mitigate property damage, or to allow authorized designees to retrieve residents’ belongings. - Routine Inspections and Repairs
+Middlebury officials may enter a student room to perform a community service: e.g., to turn off an unattended alarm clock or radio, to mitigate property damage, or to allow authorized designees to retrieve residents’ belongings. - Routine Inspections and Repairs

 Improperly configured or malfunctioning computer or communication equipment can seriously degrade the operation of Middlebury's communication networks.
 It may be necessary for personnel to enter a student room to confirm the location of such a device, and, if necessary, disconnect it from the network until the situation can be resolved.
 ITS will attempt to contact the student before entering the room, but time-critical situations, where significant network services are impacted, may require entry without prior approval.
 Students' computers will not be touched without their prior consent; room entry will be only for the purpose of confirming that the misbehaving computer has been properly identified.
 For the protection of the student, the Department of Public Safety will be notified if entry is made without prior approval.
 Any temporary disconnection will be made in the network equipment closet, without directly handling students' property.- If students request assistance from ITS to repair a problem with their network connection, they may give ITS permission to enter the room and disconnect equipment for testing and troubleshooting in their absence.
 Similarly, Telephone Services personnel may enter student rooms in the residents' absence to effect repairs to voice telephone equipment or infrastructure.
 (See Notification of Entry, below.)